erikshelley/obsidian-enhanced-treemap/README.md

 ### Simple Example

 After installing and enabling the plugin, treemaps can be added to notes by creating JSON code blocks.
-The minimum requirements are:
+These minimum requirements must be met:
 - The code block must have the type `json`
 - The code block must contain valid JSON
-- The root node must have this element: `"type": "enhancedtreemap"`
+- The root node must have the element: `"type": "enhancedtreemap"`
 - The root node must have at least one `"children"` array
 - The `"children"` array must have at least one child node